Our New Plutocracy

 What’s more, our new American plutocracy, with its corporate-owned mass media, has been increasingly effectively used since the rise of the neocons in the 1980s to polarize the American political scene.
 Rather than seeking compromise and action, we now have privately-funded think tanks, pundits and slick 24/7 news networks pandering to political polarization and noncooperativity.
 This noncooperativity between our newly-built churches of “right” and “left” is not new.
 It has happened several times before in many countries in times of middle class stagnation.
 Don’t expect it to go away anytime soon, because the polarization strategy, continually reinforced by media and party representatives, seeking, or falsely creating, fresh new stories to offend us is an effective way both for each party to generate interest and outrage, and an effective way for the right to keep creeping overregulation and socialism at bay.
 Both think they are making the world better by polarizing the debate, meanwhile the government becomes deadlocked and ineffective as any kind of check against the ever-growing power of corporations and the wealthy.

 The Global Financial Crisis of 2007-8 briefly highlighted inequality and job concerns in the US, but massive state financial support of the economy via quantitative easing, and continued deflation due to relentless technological advance have kept inequality and jobs secondary political issues, for now.
 Yet with recent bank bailouts and other corporate welfare initiatives during the crisis ($700M in the 2008 TARP program alone), American citizens increasingly hold the opinion that the US political economic system no longer reflects average voter values.
-Other than ineffectual “leaderless protests” like the Occupy movement of 2011, they just don’t know what to do about it, yet.
+Other than low-impact “leaderless protests” like the Occupy movement of 2011, they just don’t know what to do about it, yet.

-The rich, in turn, are happy to see both parties lose their moral centers and become politically deadlocked and ineffective.
-Clinton managed to balance the government’s budget after years of deficits, and Obama managed to get the JOBS bills passed to help small business, but we are hard-pressed to find more examples of benefits for the average person from these presumably Democratic administrations.
-Even “Obamacare” couldn’t be passed without premium hikes, a major defeat for his administration that rightly angered the average person, and has fueled calls for a rollback from the right.
+The rich, as we have said, are content to see both parties lose their values and become politically deadlocked and ineffective.
+Clinton managed to balance the government’s budget after years of deficits, and Obama managed to get the JOBS bills passed to help small business, but we are hard-pressed to find more examples of benefits for the average person from Democratic administrations.
+Even “Obamacare” couldn’t be passed without premium hikes, a major defeat for his administration that rightly angered many Americans, and has fueled calls for a rollback from the right.

 History shows that in its early stages, plutocracy has many advantages.
 Plutocratic systems get more done, more efficiently.
 Then they become inefficient, and the country swings back to a more democratic state, in a natural cycle.
 Then too much democracy becomes ineffective, and leaderless, and the next wave of technological change creates opportunities for plutocracy again.
-We describe this as the Political-Economic Pendulum in Chapter 8.
+We describe this as the Political-Economic Pendulum in Chapter 4.